 Breast augmentation incisions

-There are four types of incisions through which implants can vary in insertion.
-The incisions vary based on numerous factor, your personal anatomy, the aesthetic result you’re opting for, and overall personal health have an influential factor in deciding the place of the incision.
-The decision is made between the patient and the surgeon.
-Therefore, you have the option to discuss all your needs and have your concerns addressed.
+There are three types of incisions through which implants can vary in insertion.
+The incisions vary depending on numerous factor, the personal anatomy, aesthetic result the patient is seeking for, and overall personal health.

-The decision to opt for a certain approach over another is in some cases, a matter of preference and in others, a confined option with no flexibility.
-It all comes down to the type of implant used, anatomy, and general health.
+Choosing the method of placement can be a matter of preference in some cases while in others, it is confined with no flexibility.
+It all depends on the type of implant , anatomy, and general health.

 Placing the implant

 The implant is typically placed into two positions, either breast tissue or beneath the chest muscles.
-This varies based on the type of implant used and the shape desired and personal anatomy.
+This varies according to the type of implant, the shape desired and personal anatomy.